uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 In short, encoding is for data conversion, encryption is for security, and Base64 encoding is mainly used in REST Assured for authentication purposes — not as a security mechanism but to safely transmit credentials over the network.

+In API testing, encryption plays an important role when we deal with sensitive data like passwords, user details, or payment information.
+Encryption basically converts readable data into an unreadable format so that even if someone intercepts it, they can’t understand the actual information.
+There are mainly two types of encryption — symmetric and asymmetric.
+In symmetric encryption, the same key is used for both encryption and decryption, while in asymmetric encryption two keys are used — one public and one private.

+In most cases, we use AES, which stands for Advanced Encryption Standard.
+It’s a symmetric algorithm that is fast, secure, and commonly used in APIs.
+For example, if we are testing a payment API, we can use AES to encrypt the card number before sending the request, and later decrypt it using the same key to verify the response.
+This ensures that the data remains protected during communication.

+In simple terms, encryption adds an extra layer of security during API testing.
+It’s different from encoding — encoding just converts data format, but encryption actually hides the meaning.
+So, whenever I deal with confidential information in REST Assured, I prefer using AES encryption to make sure the data is transmitted securely.

 ## 9 Rest assured class diagram